ItsNasher/ccappdev/README.md

   - ~~(difficult) store selected tags in db for future forum use~~
   - ~~Link the made posts in the db to the feed~~
   - ~~(optional) assign random color to each tag~~
+  - add username as an attribute to the post

   ## Profile
+  - Add object id as an attribute for users (so that we can see the posts that they have made).
+  - add bio as an attribute for profile introduction.
   ## Comments
+  - add username as an attribute to the comment